jamesxuoi/projects/README.md

 # Welcome to James' Projects Repository

 ## Repository's Description
-This repository is mainly used to store my most recent Data Science projects from work including internship, volunteering works as well as Hackathon competitions' projects.
+This repository is mainly used to store my most recent Data Science projects from work including internship, volunteering works as well as Hackathon projects.

 ## Projects